Millennial Grocery Guide

 How this guide works: Ingredients are broken down into approximate location in the grocery store, by order that you'd usually purchase them (start in produce, then head over to dry goods, and stop by the seafood counter).
 There is also a cost of ingredients scale ranging from $ (very cheap) to $$$$ (extremely expensive - I'm not sure any of my recipes even have an ingredient like this yet).

 These are items you should always keep stocked in your fridge, freezer, or pantry.
 It will make throwing together a quick dinner easy and simplify grocery shopping.
 It allows you to purchase food on sale, and all these items are extremely unlikely to go bad before you use them!

-- 1/2 cup basmati rice $ Millennial Pantry Staple 1/2 cup dry rice will yield 1 cup cooked.
-Substitute: Any other base you'd like - try brown rice, jasmine rice, or quinoa.
+- Serving suggestion: with rice! $ Millennial Pantry Staple 1/2 cup dry rice will yield 1 cup cooked.
+Substitute: Any other side you'd like - try brown rice, jasmine rice, or quinoa.